JorgeOchoaReyes/shrinkUrl/README.md

 ## Roadmap

 - [ ] Add custom name to URLs
-- [ ] Add experation dates to each url
+- [X] Add expiration dates to each url
 - [ ] Store session of user and links they create
 - [ ] Ability to delete stored links (the /deleteurl works just need to store sesssions)